TamaMcGlinn/AdaBots/README.md

 For Ada programming, you will need to install:

 - An Ada Compiler
-- A development environment such as GPS
+- A development environment such as GPS (GNAT Programming Studio)
 - [Alire (alr)](https://alire.ada.dev/)

 For the compiler and development environment,